Sunscreen and Acne: What’s the Connection?

 - If your skin is very shiny, you can mix a shine control product with your sunscreen to keep your face from showing glare.
 Use equal parts of sunscreen and shine control.

-- If you have dry skin and you do not use makeup, sunscreens that also contain zinc oxide and/or titanium dioxide7 (grape seed extract), cucumber, or saxifrage (strawberry begonia) extract can prevent freckling of your skin.
+- If you have dry skin and you do not use makeup, sunscreens that also contain Pycnogenol7 (grape seed extract), cucumber, or saxifrage (strawberry begonia) extract can prevent freckling of your skin.

 - If you have dry skin and you do use makeup, any product that contains jojoba oil offers additional protection for your skin.

-- If you tend to break out due to “whatever,” that is, you have sensitive skin, avoid products that contain avobenzones, benzophenones, oxybenzones8 methoxycinnamate (most commonly found in waterproof sunscreens), and para-aminobenzoic acid (also known as PABA).
-These ingredients can cause pimples.
+- If you tend to break out due to “whatever,” that is, you have sensitive skin, avoid products that contain avobenzones, benzophenones, oxybenzones, methoxycinnamate (most commonly found in waterproof sunscreens), and para-aminobenzoic acid (also known as PABA).
+These ingredients can cause pimples8.